Exodus Updates & Community Support

 Visit Exodus’s Caring Bridge website to learn how his recovery is going.
 Leave a comment to encourage him & his family!

 Use the Caring Bridge website to guide your prayers.
-Also be in prayer for Exodus’s mother Esther and his siblings, the doctors and nurses attending to him, and Brenner Children’s Hospital chaplain, James Clapper.
+Also be in prayer for Exodus’s mother Esther and his siblings, and the medical professionals attending to his ongoing care.

 The church has set up a fund to help cover financial needs that arise for Exodus and his family (uncovered medical bills, income replacement for the mother, rent/utilities/groceries, etc).
 You can donate here.
 You can also sign up to provide a meal for the family here.